 Stevan J. Arnold, Integrative Biology, Oregon State Univ.

-Marguerite Butler, Department of Zoology, Univ.
-Hawaii
+Marguerite Butler, Zoology, Univ. of Hawaii

 Patrick Carter, Evolutionary Physiology, Washington State Univ., Pullman

 Joe Felsenstein (by video link), Genome Sciences, Univ. of Washington, Seattle

 Adam Jones, Biology, Texas A&M Univ.

 Brian O'Meara, Ecology & Evolutionary Biology, Univ. of Tennessee

 Patrick Phillips, Institute of Ecology and Evolution, Univ. of Oregon